GuangchuangYu/emojifont/README.md

 Currently, this package support Emoji Font and Font Awesome.

 + `OpenSansEmoji.ttf` is downloaded from <https://github.com/MorbZ/OpenSansEmoji>
-+ `fontawesome-webfont` is downloaded from <https://github.com/FortAwesome/Font-Awesome>.
++ `fontawesome-webfont.ttf` is downloaded from <https://github.com/FortAwesome/Font-Awesome>.

 Feel free to fork this package to add your favorite iconic fonts.